 The Contractor will randomly sample and test mixtures for acceptance on a lot basis.
 The Department will monitor the Contractor testing program and perform comparison and quality assurance testing.
+The Contractor's Quality Control Technicians shall participate in the Department's Independent Assurance Systems Basis Program.

-92. Determine Lot Amount
+1. Determine Lot Amount

 A lot consists of the tons (megagrams) of asphaltic concrete produced and placed each production day.
 If this production is less than 500 tons (500 Mg), or its square yard (meter) equivalent, production may be incorporated into the next working day.
 The Engineer may terminate a lot when a pay adjustment is imminent if a plant or materials adjustment resulting in a probable correction has been made.
 Terminate all open lots at the end of the month, except for materials produced and placed during the adjustment period.
-The lot will be terminated as described in Subsection 400.5.01,"Adjustments".
+The lot will be terminated as described in Subsection 400.5.01, "Adjustments".